Monthly Archives: May 2006

 “Jessica I feel quite safe, yes, but not because I’ve got these armed soldiers behind me that were put there by your stage manager here to make it look good.” — Brigadier Michael Slater, talking to Jessica Rowe on Today

-- Planet in Strange Orbit: Ben Martin (of libferris infamy) wrote a rocking article about how to set up and run your own Personal Planet.
+Planet in Strange Orbit: Ben Martin (of libferris infamy) wrote a rocking article about how to set up and run your own Personal Planet.
 Thanks, Ben!
 Strangely, it was published in a particularly bad issue of Linux Journal, which for … Continue reading

 “The greatest competitive threat we face is our own ability to either embrace or compete with alternative business models.” — Steve Ballmer